LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 At a high level, objects in software development are models with attributes and properties that can be accessed with forms of code known as procedures and methods.

 Perhaps most importantly, Postgres supports the JSON and JSONB data types, which are JSON text and binary JSON data.
-As a majority of REST web service APIs today transfer data in JSON format, this makes PostgreSQL a favorite of app developers and system administrators.
+As most REST web service APIs today transfer data in JSON format, PostgreSQL is a favorite among app developers and system administrators.
 While MySQL can be made to store JSON text, the ability to natively query stored JSON data is a major advantage of PostgreSQL.

 MySQL and PostgreSQL query languages

-PostgreSQL supports the creation of custom data models with its PL/pgSQL query language, which is substantially more full-featured than MySQL’s standard SQL implementation.
+PostgreSQL supports creating custom data models with its PL/pgSQL query language, which is substantially more full-featured than MySQL’s standard SQL implementation.

-MySQL’s SQL implementation lacks these features and is best suited for simple queries, along with data sorting and exporting.
+MySQL’s SQL implementation lacks these features and is best suited for simple queries, data sorting, and exporting.

 Even though PL/pgSQL is unique to PostgreSQL, it actually has a stricter adherence to SQL standards than MySQL’s SQL implementation.
 Advanced SQL features like window functions and common table expressions (CTEs) are available in PostgreSQL but not MySQL.